- Affected Council Services

 - The bulky waste collection team will not enter any buildings to collect items.
 Items must be accessible from the outside of the property.

-From 1st June, all recycling centres will be re-open with some changes to how they operate.
+All recycling centres are open with some changes to how they operate.
 Before visiting, please read Nottinghamshire County Council's guidance on opening hours and how the centres will run (Opens in a new window).

 - Households that are self-isolating should follow the Government's advice on disposal of waste (Opens in a new window):

 - It is more important than ever to ensure that recycling is clean and dry and that rubbish bags are all securely tied to help prevent spills and protect our Refuse Teams and the public.